rapidcow/perspective/docs/src/psp/json_proc.rst

    The JSON backup file loader class.
-This class inherits from :class:`~psp.types.Configurable`, so you can technically use all the options there, although we will stick to the |Configurable.configure|
+This class inherits from :class:`~psp.types.Configurable`, so you can technically use all the methods there, although we will stick to the |Configurable.configure|
    method in all the following examples since that has stuck around for a while.